dzikrisyairozi/snapwiz-supabase-email-sender/README.md

 The script will:
 1. Connect to your Supabase database
 2. Fetch email addresses
+3. Check the last sent email from the log files
+4. Resume sending emails from where it left off
-3. Send emails in batches with configurable delays
+5. Send emails in batches with configurable delays

 ## Configuration